Midterms 2018: Voters face malfunctioning machines and long lines at polls

 Alexander said there were only a couple of poll workers checking IDs, and the line "moved at a snail's pace."

-That wasn't the only issue in Snellville: At another elementary school in the small city in suburban Atlanta, faulty polling machines caused a half-hour delay after the site opened, and people were not given paper ballots as is protocol.
+That wasn't the only issue in Snellville, a small city in suburban Atlanta: At another elementary school, faulty polling machines caused a 25-minute delay after the site opened, and people were not given paper ballots as is protocol.
 The issue was later fixed, a Gwinnett County spokesman told NBC News.

+A judicial order later mandated that the polls must remain open 25 minutes longer because of the delay.

+Most Georgia polling stations will close at 7:00 PM with the one exception (so far) of the Annistown location in Gwinnett County.
+Per judicial order, it will remain open until 7:25 PM.

-During a news conference in Snellville outside of a polling site, former Democratic state Sen. Jason Cutter said people were waiting in line for four-and-a-half hours in some cases.
-But he was hopeful — even if some voters were visibly annoyed: "If they had to leave, they're all coming back," he said.
+During a news conference in Snellville outside of a polling site, former Democratic state Sen. Jason Carter said people were waiting in line for four-and-a-half hours in some cases.
+But he was hopeful — even if some voters were visibly annoyed: "If they had to leave, they're all coming back," said Carter, the grandson of former President Jimmy Carter.

 Live Blog: Midterm election 2018 updates, news and analysis